iSOLveIT/protege_owl/_sources/index.rst.txt

 the specific requirements you have as well as the standards established by your organization or organizations that you work with.

-| Finally, another name related concept you should be aware of is the
-  concept of a namespace.
+Finally, another name related concept you should be aware of is the concept of a namespace.
 If you have worked with most modern programming languages such as Python or Java, you are already familiar with the concept of a namespace.
 The concept is identical in OWL.
 A namespace is used to avoid naming conflicts between different ontologies.
-For example, you may have a class called Network in an ontology about telecommunications.
-You might also have a class called Network in an ontology about graph theory.
+For example, you may have a class called ``Network`` in an ontology about telecommunications.
+You might also have a class called ``Network`` in an ontology about graph theory.
 The two concepts are related but are different.
 Just as with programming languages you use namespace prefixes to determine what specific namespace a name refers to.
-E.g., in this example you might have the prefix tc for the Telecom ontology and gt for the Graph Theory ontology.
-Thus, when you referred to the Network class for the Telecom ontology you would use tc:Network and
-| gt:Network for the graph theory class.
+E.g., in this example you might have the prefix ``tc`` for the Telecom ontology and ``gt`` for the Graph Theory ontology.
+Thus, when you referred to the Network class for the Telecom ontology you would use ``tc:Network`` and ``gt:Network`` for the graph theory class.

 Note that you already have some experience with other namespaces.
-The OWL namespace prefix is owl and is used to refer to classes such as owl:Thing and owl:Nothing.
-The Resource Description Framework Schema (RDFS) is a model that OWL is built on top of and thus some properties that ontologies use such as rdfs:label leverage this namespace.
+The OWL namespace prefix is ``owl`` and is used to refer to classes such as ``owl:Thing`` and ``owl:Nothing``.
+The Resource Description Framework Schema (RDFS) is a model that OWL is built on top of and thus some properties that ontologies use such as ``rdfs:label`` leverage this namespace.

-In the bottom view of the Active ontology tab there is a tab called Ontology Prefixes.
+In the bottom view of the `Active ontology` tab there is a tab called `Ontology Prefixes`.
 This tab shows all the current namespace mappings in your ontology.
 There are certain concepts from OWL, RDF, RDFS, XML and XSD that are required for every ontology, so those namespaces are by default mapped in every new Protégé ontology.
 There is also a mapping to